servactory/servactory.com/docs/guide/options/usage.md

 ## Option `as` <Badge type="info" text="input" />

-This option is not validation.
-It will indicate the new name of the attribute to work within the service.
-The original name inside the service will no longer be available.
+Non-validation option.
+Specifies an alias for the attribute within the service.
+The original name becomes unavailable inside the service.

 ::: code-group